DanielVF/generals-bot-runner/readme.md

 When you are developing a bot, you shouldn't have to wait 20 minutes to see a replay with your changes in action.
 The Generals.io Bot Runner will watch your files for changes, automatically load your code in, and restart a local game played at high speed right in a browser window.
 You'll be able to see your bot running in less than a second after you make a change.

 Have plenty of CPU power?
-Spin off multiple workers in tournament mode to quickly get hundreds of games played allowing you to compare how much your bot has improved.
+Spin off multiple workers in tournament mode to quickly get hundreds of games played allowing you to compare how much your bot has improved. _Future_

 Ready for online play?
 Press a button and your bot code will be run against the generals.io bot server.
 The best part?
-You don't have to write any network code at all.
+You don't have to write any network code at all. _Future_

 Good debugging information is is a key part of bot development.
 Bots can emit debugging maps for each turn, which you can overlay onto the main map.
-You can also emit debugging values to the sidebar.
+You can also emit debugging values to the sidebar. _Future_

+We'll also support more than just javascript, with tiny libraries for other languages.

+# Get started

+To use, open up the `index.html` file in your browser.
+Play with editing `bots/MyBot v1/`, and reloading the page.

 # Writing a Bot